 Businesses and employers across the public and private sectors need a predictable immigration system.
 The Tier 2 cap increases uncertainty.
 In 2017-18 due to the cap being reached, thousands of critical roles are going unfilled, damaging productivity.
 These rejections send a damaging message that the UK is not open to the 'brightest and best' across the world.
 All the while, the UK public support immigration of skilled workers, and scientists and engineers in particular.
-In the short term, roles on the Shortage Occupation List and PhD level roles should be exempt from the Tier 2 cap and no such arbitrary cap on skilled workers should be implemented in any new system.
+In the short term, we are pleased that the Government listened and to action to address the crisis in tier 2 refusals due to the cap.
+We advocate that roles on the Shortage Occupation List and PhD level roles should be exempt from the Tier 2 cap and no such arbitrary cap on skilled workers should be implemented in any new system.